Car detailing

 Can I use regular household products on my car interior?

-Some household products, like baking soda or mild dish soap, can be used to clean the interior of a car.
+Some household products, like baking soda or baby shampoo, can be used to clean the interior of a car.
 However, avoid harsh chemicals such as bleach or ammonia, as they can damage interior surfaces.

 What not to use when cleaning the car interior?